ahadjixenofontos/pres-data-intersections/PITCHME.md

 - There is a rich literature that contextualizes how we do (data) science

 Note:
-Again, whichever philosophy you subscribe to, the important thing is to be aware of how your positions, the results of your collection of experiences, influence your work.
+Again, whichever philosophy you subscribe to, the important thing is to be aware of what your positions are, to be aware of how the results of your collection of experiences, influence your work.

 The second main point of this section is to not forget about the work of the great thinkers who have influenced how we do science.
-The term "data science" may be new but its foundations run deep.
+The term "data science" may be trendy but its foundations run deep.

 ---

+@title[The hype]

+<font size="40" color="#008080">The hype.</font>

++++

 @title[Term origins]